Head to Head Survey: Sonder (NASDAQ:SOND) vs. Target Hospitality (NASDAQ:TH)

 Target Hospitality Corp. engages in the provision of rental accommodations with premium catering and value-added hospitality services.
 It operates through the following business segments: Permian Basin, Bakken Basin, and Government.
 The Permian Basin segment operates facilities in the Permian Basin region and communities in Texas and New Mexico.
 The Bakken Basin segment reflects the facilities and operations in the Bakken Basin region and communities in North Dakota.
 The Government segment includes facilities and operations of the family residential center and support communities in Dilley, Texas.
 The company was founded by Brian Scott Lash in 1978 and is headquartered in The Woodlands, TX.

-Receive News & Ratings for Target Hospitality Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Target Hospitality and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Sonder Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Sonder and related companies with MarketBeat.com's FREE daily email newsletter.